 Throughout the pandemic, the construction industry has seen an increased reliance on digital collaboration tools.
 As more businesses move to a permanent remote work model, this reliance will only grow.
 This includes simple communication tools that allow for collaboration between teams and stakeholders.
 It also extends to more sophisticated tools that allow for large data sets, which are typical on construction projects, to be shared.
 Increasing communication between stakeholders can also help the industry recover financially: rework caused by miscommunication or inaccurate and inaccessible information cost the U.S. construction industry $31 billion in 2018.
 Ensuring that all stakeholders have access to accurate data can minimize errors and rework.

 By increasing the use of digital collaboration tools, delays and high costs can be mitigated.
-Collaboration tools such as building information modeling (BIM) tools can be effective for remotely planning, designing, constructing, and managing buildings and infrastructure.
-Modeling data from BIM tools can also help decrease the amount of duplicate work from different stakeholders, as information can be updated in real-time.
+Collaboration tools such as building information modelling (BIM) tools can be effective for remotely planning, designing, constructing, and managing buildings and infrastructure.
+Modelling data from BIM tools can also help decrease the amount of duplicate work from different stakeholders, as information can be updated in real-time.
 Digital building replicas, or digital twins, can help to predict the outcome of changes to existing buildings, reducing costly errors.
 Contractors can also use 4D and 5D simulators to optimize the scheduling of workers and shipments.
 Although remote working reduces the ability for spontaneous innovation, improved collaboration in construction projects is possible.
 With 52 percent of rework caused by poor data and communication, this will be increasingly important to accelerate project timelines.

 ROBOTICS AND AUTOMATED CONSTRUCTION

 Although robotics may seem like a far-off concept, various construction firms adapted to the pandemic by using automated construction techniques.
 Automation can be useful as it can increase the speed of a project by up to 52 percent, compared to industry averages.
 There are a variety of ways robotics can be implemented to help construction processes.
 In combination with 3D printing, robots can build large-scale projects on demand, reducing the need for on-site personnel.
-With a set of preprogrammed instructions, these systems can create structurally safe buildings.
+With a set of preprogramed instructions, these systems can create structurally safe buildings.

 More generically, robots can help with typically time-consuming tasks, such as brick laying, masonry and cement pouring.
 In the pre-construction phase, robotics can also help with demolition projects.
 Due to the repetitive nature of these tasks, it can be easy to program a robot to complete them safely and efficiently.
 Post-pandemic, the application of robotics and automation will be useful to drive down project cost, address health and safety issues, and improve lead times.